Brickora

 LEGO Technic + third-party control hubs — pairing Technic sets with micro:bit or Arduino opens more depth, but requires more parental scaffolding.

-Scratch + physical builds — for children focused on DSA portfolios rather than competition robotics, decoupling the coding from the hardware often produces more impressive, independent work.
+Scratch + physical builds — decoupling the coding from the hardware often produces more impressive, independent work.

 The honest recommendation

-For ages 7–10 with a DSA or competition goal, invest in the coding fundamentals over the specific platform.
-Selectors care about evidence of computational thinking, not which brick system was used.
+For ages 7–10 with a competition or enrichment goal, invest in the coding fundamentals over the specific platform.
+What selectors care about is evidence of computational thinking, not which brick system was used.

 A child who can explain why their bridge design distributes load differently, and who built and iterated that design themselves, outperforms a child who completed a SPIKE curriculum kit.